Now Available: Ko Sasaki’s Photobook “XEPCOH – Kherson: On Nights of Falling Missiles”

 “Like a terrible dream.”

-This book is not a chronicle of destruction, nor an accusation.
-It’s a record of people—eating, laughing, sleeping, crying, fighting, praying, fleeing, being born, dying—people no different from us.
+It is a record of people—eating, laughing, sleeping, crying, fighting, praying, fleeing, being born, dying—people no different from us.

 Text & Photography by Ko Sasaki